gobo-ws/ola-trigger-lirc-dmx/README.md

-**OLA Trigger config to be used with LIRC to send infra-red commands using DMX (Art-Net, sACN or via DMX input)**
+**OLA trigger config to be used with LIRC to send infra-red commands using DMX (Art-Net, sACN or via DMX input)**

 **Requirements**